 Bird baths come in all sorts of shapes, colors, styles, and price ranges.
-To learn more about what to look for in a birdbath, check out this article that I wrote: The Bird Bath Buying Guide: 8 Questions To Ask Yourself.
+To see some of my favorite designs, check out this article that I wrote: What Are 12 BEST Bird Baths?
+(I own #5)

 Strategy #5: Plant Native Trees That Appeal To Orioles!

 Planting native trees and shrubs are the best way to attract orioles without having the constant maintenance that feeders require.
 Just think about it, once a tree is established, you don’t have to do anything except maybe water it every so often!